aws-samples/shopfloor-connectivity/docs/targets/file.md

 ---
 ### Json
 Flag to indicate if the lines in the output file must form a valid JSON document.
-The target does this by wrapping the output in a '[' and ']' character and separating each line by a ',' character, making the output a JSON array.
+The target does this by wrapping the output in an '[' and ']' character and separating each line by a ',' character, making the output a JSON array.
 If not set the output may be processed as JSONP or text file.

 **Type**: Boolean